 Beginner Excel - 10 Must Haves for PPC Newbies

-Written by Carrie Albright, Associate Director of Services
+Written by Carrie Albright, Director of Services

 If you’re just starting off down the road of mass data analysis, Microsoft Excel can be a little daunting.
 The secret, is that once you know a handful of tricks, it becomes pretty easy to figure out how to make Excel work for you.
 In this whitepaper, you’ll get 10 tips that will have you zipping through data, pulling insights and optimizations like a pro.